Shahzad-Ali-44/Potato-Leafs-Disease-Detection-Web-App/README.md

 1. **Start the React development server**:

-   In the project directory, run the following command:
+   In the frontend directory, run the following command:

    ```bash
    npm start